CNBLUE: 2016: Blueming, Euphoria, and 5th anniversary tour

-2017: 7ºCN, Shake, Stay Gold, and concert tours
+2017: 7°CN, Shake, Stay Gold, and concert tours

 Almost a year after the release of Blueming, CNBLUE released their seventh EP, 7°CN, on March 20, 2017.

 CNBLUE released their 14th single, "Shake" on May 10, 2017.
 It debuted on the weekly Oricon Singles Chart at number five.
 The band then embarked on the CNBLUE Spring Live 2017 "Shake!
 Shake!" arena tour.
 They held two concerts each in Tokyo, Aichi, and Osaka, starting from May 17 to June 22.

 The band also held their 2017 CNBLUE Live: Between Us concert tour on six countries from July 1 to December 9.
 The initial pair of shows took place between June 3 and 4 in Seoul.

 CNBLUE released their sixth-major label Japanese studio album, Stay Gold.
 It debuted at number three on Japan's national weekly Oricon Albums Chart.
 The band embarked on the CNBLUE 2017 Arena Tour Live "Starting Over" from November 3 to December 1.